pygsuite/pygsuite/docs/ref_examples/slides.md

 First we need to define some constants.

-We need a public URL for our silhouette image - let's use 'http://clipart-library.com/images_k/silhouette-of-basketball-player/silhouette-of-basketball-player-10.png.
+We need a public URL for our silhouette image - let's use `http://clipart-library.com/images_k/silhouette-of-basketball-player/silhouette-of-basketball-player-10.png`, which is a generic image.

 It's useful to know the ratio of this image for other operations to avoid hard-coding.